 Envoy Proxy on a Raspberry Pi

-They are working on supporting arm64, but for the time being, you have to build Envoy for arm64 yourself, or use the binary and Docker image that I’ve build already.
+Unfortunately, there are no Envoy binaries or Docker images available for the ARM architecture at the time of writing.
+They are working on supporting arm64, but for the time being, you have to build Envoy for arm64 yourself or use the binary and Docker image that I’ve build already.

 Exposing private service to the public